bitwarden/help/_articles/directory-connector/azure-active-directory.md

 tags: []
 ---

-This article will cover how to connect the Bitwarden Directory Connector tool to your Azure Active Directory.
+This article will cover how to connect the Bitwarden Directory Connector application to your Azure Active Directory.

 ## Requirements